The 10 Components of Fitness for Cricket

 The Cricket Matters Performance Pyramid serves as a diagnostic tool to pinpoint weaknesses that need attention.

-It has evolved into a comprehensive system that not only helps professional cricketers achieve their peak physical potential but also aids club and grade cricketers in reducing injury risks.
+It has evolved into a comprehensive system that helps professional cricketers achieve their peak physical potential and aids club and grade cricketers in reducing injury risks.

-This system ensures a targeted approach to training weaknesses, offering a clear pathway for pro cricketers and club cricketers alike to understand and improve their athletic capabilities.
+This system ensures a targeted approach to training weaknesses, offering a clear pathway for pro and club cricketers to understand and improve their athletic capabilities.

-Additionally, it serves a personal purpose: it’s a system that helps me, an aging cricketer, to keep playing to the highest levels as long as possible.
+Additionally, it serves a personal purpose: it’s a system that helps me, an ageing cricketer, to keep playing to the highest levels as long as possible.

 The Benefits of Hindsight